openprovider/openprovider-whmcs-premiumDNS/README.md

 ## End user workflow in WHMCS basic cart

 The below example shows one way the provisioning module can work from the end user point of view.
-Various upsell options can be implemented via WHMCS to improve .
+Various upsell options can be implemented via WHMCS to improve.

 - End user selects from the categories sidebar “Premium DNS” (the name of your product group where premium DNS is located) and choose a premium DNS product